A Detailed Description of the CamSpec Likelihood Pipeline and a Reanalysis of the Planck High Frequency Maps: Spectra and covariance matrices

 \subsection{Pseudo-cross spectra}

 The \camspec\ likelihood uses pseudo-cross spectra computed on masked skies.
 Since the masks are apodised (see Sect.\ \ref{sec:foreground_masks}), they are described by weight functions $w^T_p$ for temperature and $w^P_p$ for $Q$ and $U$ polarization maps at each map pixel $p$.
-(Note that we always apply identical weight functions to $Q$ and $U$ maps).
+Note that we always apply identical weight functions to $Q$ and $U$ maps.\footnote{\GE{To achieve close to minimum variance (see the discussion in \cite{Efstathiou:2006}), the power spectra should be computed by assigning equal weight to each pixel in the signal dominated regime (a good approximation for the TT spectra over most of the multipole range covered by \Planck) and inverse-noise variance weighting for noise dominated spectra (a good approximation for the EE spectra over most of the multipole range covered by \Planck).
+To keep the computations of the covariance matrices simple, we chose to use the apodised weight functions $w_p^T$ and $w_p^P$ (i.e. equal weight per pixel over most of the sky) paying a small penalty in the statistical power of the polarization spectra.}}.

 For a particular weighting scheme we compute the following pseudo-spectra from maps $i$ and $j$ expressed as a vector:

 The pseudo-spectra of equation (\ref{equ:C1}) are constructed from the following transforms: